 Arkansas (AR)

-Arkansas permits only four commercial land-based casinos and runs a state lottery. iGaming has yet to be legalized.
+Arkansas permits only four commercial land-based casinos, runs a state lottery, and offers legal online sports betting. iGaming has yet to be legalized.

 Current legislation